OpenRune/OpenRune-IntelliJ-Tools/README.md

 the child reference in component.rscm.
 These child mappings must be defined in RSCM Settings tab, in IntelliJ Idea.
 For the above example, the declaration would be `component=interface`.

+It is also possible to associate RSCM elements with files in directories.
+This system requires that all the files be in a root folder specific to that element.
+As an example, `data/items/*` where all the files are `rscm_name.toml`.
+In order to set up file references, you need to create a file called `directory.conf` in the same folder where all the .rscm files are.
+The file shall have `type=folder` declarations.
+For example, `item=items` to link any `item` reference to files in `items` folder.

+Other file extensions beyond .toml are also supported for referential renaming.
+These require defining the extension in the `directory.conf` file with the pipe operator.
+As an example, a valid declaration is `jingle=jingles|dat`.
+This means that when renaming a jingle property (e.g. `jingle.advance_agility`), it will look for a file called `advance_agility.dat` in the `jingles` folder, and rename it accordingly if one was found.
+If no suffix is defined, `toml` files will be searched.

 ## Features

 - Highlighting of mapped strings